Everything You’re Doing To Heal Is Why You Can’t Move On

 Either way, you’ll walk away seeing the Blind Spot clearly for the first time...

-Which is something most women never get to see from inside it.
+which is something most women never get to see from inside it.

 If you’re ready to see what’s actually been keeping you stuck...

-And if you want help identifying the exact Blind Spot that’s been running this pattern...
+and if you want help identifying the exact Blind Spot that’s been running this pattern...

 This isn’t just about booking a call.